buildingbeautifuluis/buildingbeautifuluis.github.io/02-Chapter-2-The-Building-Blocks-of-Interfaces.md

 ![Vic Bell Gloo Icons](images/ch2/icons.png)

-**CAPTION: Vic Bell’s [Gloo](https://www.behance.net/gallery/59585629/Gloo) icons were designed to help app designer Roberto Ortiz inject a little more life and character into his user interface designs.
-These are just a handful drawn from a very detailed and precise icon set created for the project.**
+**CAPTION: Vic Bell’s Gloo icons were designed to help app designer Roberto Ortiz inject a little more life and character into his user interface designs.
+These are just a handful drawn from [a very detailed and precise icon set created for the project](https://www.behance.net/gallery/59585629/Gloo).**

 Icons aren’t really the same as elements, rather **you might use them within elements or in addition to elements** to create a user interface that communicates clearly. **Icons are an incredibly powerful part of the UI designer’s toolkit** and are an important part of user interface design.

 Icons, or pictograms, **convey information through the use of representational symbols** and are useful where **cross-cultural communication** is important.

-You’ve doubtless encountered icons, certainly you will have in an airport when you’re perhaps lost – in a strange land, where you perhaps don’t speak the local language – and are looking for something.
+**You’ve doubtless encountered icons, certainly you will have in an airport when you’re perhaps lost** – in a strange land, where you perhaps don’t speak the local language – and are looking for something. **Icons help you** to: find a toilet (should you need to spend a penny!); find a taxi rank (if you’re in a hurry); or find the departures gates (when you’re invariably running late).

+The use of icons in this context, and their ability to supercede language, are **a testament to their power as non-verbal forms of communication**.
+It’s this ability to transcend language – working across different languages, or accompanying different languages – that makes them so useful in interface design.

+We live in an increasingly global world and the websites and applications we build often have a global audience.
+As such, adding icons to your UI toolbox is a great way to ensure your interfaces speak to the widest possible audience.

+Drawing icons is a specialist skill (although like any skill, it can be learned).
+There are many talented icon designers and I’ll be interviewing a particularly gifted one – Vic Bell – in [Chapter 8: Project X-Rays](https://github.com/buildingbeautifuluis/bbuis/blob/master/08-Chapter-8-Project-X-Rays.md).

+If your budget won’t stretch to cover a specialist icon designer [The Noun Project](https://thenounproject.com) is an excellent resource that is bound to have an icon to suit every eventuality.
+Founded in 2010, The Noun Project, “celebrates the world’s visual language,” and offers over two million curated icons created by a global community.

+That said – as the illustrations in this section clearly demonstrate – commissioning a bespoke icon set by a specialist designer can add a great deal of personality and life to your user interface design and is worth considering.

+### From Cave Paintings to the Present Day

+Icons have been used since the dawn of man as **a way of communicating without language**.
+The term icon derives from the Greek εἰκόνα (‘eikona’), meaning ‘image’, which is itself derived from from ‘eikénai’, which translates as ‘to be similar’ or ‘to appear’.

-The use of pictograms was pioneered at the 1964, 1968 and 1972 Olympic Games in the form of pictographic ‘wayfinding systems’ to help visitors find their way.
-Just as these iconic systems helped people ‘find their way’ in strange environment, so too, we can use icons to help users find their way around an interface.
+The use of pictograms, or icons, was pioneered at the 1964, 1968 and 1972 Olympic Games in the form of **pictographic ‘wayfinding systems’ to help visitors ‘find their way’**.

+Just as these iconic systems helped people to find their way in a strange environment, so too, **we can use icons to help users find their way around an interface**.

 One of the best known sets of icons are Otl Aicher’s icons for the 1972 Munich Olympic Games.
-The wonderful [otl aicher pictograms](https://www.piktogramm.de/en/) delves deep into their history and the site features an excellent overview of [pictograms past and present](https://www.piktogramm.de/en/#c53) that’s well worth reading.
-As the site puts it:
+The wonderful [otl aicher pictograms](https://www.piktogramm.de/en/) – a website celebrating Aicher’s groundbreaking work – delves into their history and the site features an excellent overview of [pictograms past and present](https://www.piktogramm.de/en/#c53) that’s well worth reading.
+As the site notes:

 > Pictograms were the precursors of writing historically speaking.
 Back in prehistory, Stone Age dwellers used pictorial symbols to record their experiences for posterity on cave walls.

-This ‘pictorial language’ can still be read today: We might not be able to understand a Stone Age hunter-gatherer, but we can certainly look at a cave painting and unravel the story behind it.
+This ‘pictorial language’ can still be read today: We might not be able to understand a Stone Age hunter-gatherer (if, that is, we were to encounter one), but we can certainly look at a cave painting and unravel the story behind it.

+It is this universality that makes icons so powerful.
+Using them we can design user interfaces that act as a ‘universal language’ for wayfinding within interfaces.

-### Wayfinding
+### A ‘Universal Language’ for Wayfinding

-As I explored in Chapter 1, with the rise of the personal computers and their subsequent move away from command-line interfaces towards graphical interfaces, **the use of icons emerged as a form of ‘universal language’ to allow users to find their way around operating systems**.
+As I explored in Chapter 1, with the rise of personal computers and their subsequent move away from command-line interfaces towards graphical interfaces, **the use of icons emerged as a form of universal language to allow users to find their way around what were then unfamiliar operating systems**.

 One of the best known examples of this were Susan Kare’s original icons for the Macintosh.
 Kare’s icons – designed using only black and white (due to the constraints of early screens) – have a timeless quality to them and it’s no surprise to see them housed [in the collection of New York’s Museum of Modern Art](https://www.moma.org/artists/38483).